aryan7tiwary/aryantiwary.xyz/_posts/2025-10-31-The-RAM-Attic.md

 ## 1) Why attackers use `/dev/shm` after they get a foothold

-`/dev/shm` keeps appearing in post-exploitation because it checks every box for stealth and convenience.
+`/dev/shm` often appears in post-exploitation because it offers stealth and convenience.

 - **Speed & low latency** — it’s RAM-backed (`tmpfs`), so binaries and data staged here execute faster than from disk.
 Great for quick, in-memory payloads.
 - **Ephemerality** — everything disappears on reboot.
 That’s perfect for short-lived tools or avoiding forensic traces.